gabrielafichtner/schools-ca-analysis/README.md

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
-- Jupyter notebook(s) with your analysis (renamed to describe your project)
+- Jupyter notebook(s) with your analysis.
+Completing `starter_code.ipynb` will suffice for this project!
 - Data files
 - Presentation slides (as a PDF)
 - Any other necessary files (images, etc.)